orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/HowTo_makeLinks.md

 ### `Enter keypress` on an `<a href="...">`

-When the user selects an element via the `accesskey` attribute, the `keypress` event is automatically translated into a `click` event. (todo after the first keypress event has completed bubbling?)
+When the user selects an element via the `accesskey` attribute, the `keypress` event is automatically translated into a `click` event.
 However, the keyboard can also trigger a navigating event by:
 1. pressing the `enter` key
 2. when an `<a>` element or a child of an `<a>` element is in focus.